Yellen urges US-China cooperation on economy, climate

 By Andrea Shalal

-Despite bilateral tensions, record high U.S.-Chinese trade last year showed there was "ample room" to engage in trade and investment, and it was critical to focus on areas of common interest and address disagreements through dialogue, Yellen told Chinese Premier He Lifeng at the start of a meeting that a Treasury official said would last for more than three hours.
+Despite bilateral tensions, record high U.S.-Chinese trade last year showed there was "ample room" to engage in trade and investment, and it was critical to focus on areas of common interest and address disagreements through dialogue, Yellen told Chinese Vice Premier He Lifeng at the start of a meeting.

-Yellen's visit through Sunday is Washington's latest attempt to repair ties between the world's two biggest economies, battered over issues from Taiwan to technology that have drawn their allies into their rivalry, having an impact on companies and trade ties.
+The talks lasted for about five hours, followed by a formal dinner, according to a Treasury official.

+Chinese state media described the meeting as "in-depth, candid and pragmatic".
+Treasury said the meeting was "candid, constructive, and comprehensive."

 Like U.S. Secretary of State Antony Blinken, who visited last month for the first time in Joe Biden's presidency, Yellen is seeking a delicate balance between conciliation and continuing to push Beijing to halt practices Washington says are harmful to U.S. and Western companies.